0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

       ***Running "flutter pub get" in example...***

-      where `pub` command (in Dart) invokes a set of tools for managing Dart packages and `pub get` downloads these pacakges for your Dart project.
+      where `pub` command (in Dart) invokes a set of tools for managing Dart packages and `pub get` downloads these packages for your Dart project.
 The `flutter pub get` indicates that the command is run via flutter SDK.

 6. Build your first project and run it.
+For more details, click [here](../../wallet-sdk/flutter-sdk/build-app-with-flutter-sdk.md).

 **Note**:  While running a flutter command, if you encounter a ***command not found: flutter*** error, make sure that the path set above is correct.
 If you still encounter the error, install Vim emulation for Visual Studio Code as an extension and follow these steps: